Vascular smooth muscle

-Vascular smooth muscle is the type of smooth muscle that makes up most of the walls of blood vessels.
+Vascular smooth muscle is the type of smooth muscle found in the walls of blood vessels.

 Structure

-Vascular smooth muscle refers to the particular type of smooth muscle found within, and composing the majority of the wall of blood vessels.
+Vascular smooth muscle refers to the particular type of smooth muscle found within the walls of blood vessels.
+In some types of blood vessels, it comprises much of the walls, but others (like capillaries) have no smooth muscle.

 Nerve supply

-Vascular smooth muscle is innervated primarily by the sympathetic nervous system through adrenergic receptors (adrenoceptors).
-The three types present are: alpha-1, alpha-2 and beta-2 adrenergic receptors|.
+Vascular smooth muscle is innervated primarily by the sympathetic nervous system through three types of adrenergic receptors (adrenoceptors): alpha-1, alpha-2 and beta-2 adrenergic receptors.
 The main endogenous agonist of these cell receptors is norepinephrine (NE).

 The adrenergic receptors exert opposite physiologic effects in the vascular smooth muscle under activation: